 How Screen Time Tickets Work

-One system we implemented a while ago was a ticket system to incentivise them to make smarter choices.
-This is how it works for us:
+One system we implemented a while ago was a printable Screen Time Ticket system to incentivise them to make smarter choices.
+This is what we have printed on each Screen Time Ticket:

 “This can be redeemed for 30 minutes of screen time or 50 cents”